Julas-core/job-web-prototype-/readme.md

 - Harden authentication with prepared statements in `login.php`.
 - Add validation and CSRF protections on forms.
 - Add pagination and search for job listings.

-**JOBLaunch**
-This is a prototype version of JOBLaunch site that is being developed by Computer Science Students of Mekelle University, it has some basic features that are listed below:

-**features**
-*Authentication* : users can sign in as either job seekers or employers.
-*Job-posting* : company's / employers can post jobs that job seekers can then click apply to.
-*Job-Application* : job seekers can click apply to the jobs that are posted by employers.